If you're like me, you have probably used an affiliate code a few times when purchasing from a new brand.

 - The Consumer: The new customers that will discover a brand's product from the creator and purchase with the code

-Affiliate marketing is a performance-based marketing strategy utilized heavily by online DTC eCommerce brands, where the retailer provides a link or coupon code to an individual, and the individual is granted a commission every time they make a sale or generate traffic to the retailer's site.
+Affiliate marketing is a performance-based marketing strategy utilized heavily by online DTC eCommerce brands.
+The retailer provides a link or coupon code to the creator.
+The creator is granted a commission every time they make a sale or generate traffic to the retailer's site.

 For influencers, becoming an affiliate is a way to generate more passive income, and you will get paid when your content generates sales for the brand.